 The judge should order the PHTPR as soon as practicable in reference to the actual or anticipated filing of a Petition for Termination of Parental Rights.
-All parties are expected to come to the PHTPR with information that responds to the questions that will be covered in the PHTPR and that are listed in the attachment.
+The PHTPR should be held within 14 days of the filing of the Petition for Termination of Parental Rights.
+All parties are expected to come to the PHTPR with information that responds to the questions that will be covered in the PHTPR and that are listed in the appendix.
 Attorneys should prepare their clients for the PHTPR.
 The PHTPR facilitator should review the court file prior to the conference.
 The ODR-approved mediation center will assist with case management and preparation for the PHTPR, including determining which parties should attend, when and where scheduled, and preparing the parties for the conference.
-The affiliated PHTPR facilitator should review the court file prior to the control of the perior should review the conference.
+The affiliated PHTPR facilitator should review the court file prior to the conference.